What is Doggy Daycare?

 Before placing your dog with other dogs, we perform a comprehensive behavioral assessment.
 That way, we can make sure your dog’s play style and sociability are compatible with the appropriate playgroup to provide the consistency that every dog needs to feel confident and safe.

 While we make every effort to prevent the spread of a virus or bacteria, it cannot be completely prevented.
-This is the main reason we have strict rules about letting dogs enter daycare or even just our boarding facilities.
-We ask for your help, if you notice any changes in your dog that may indicate they might be getting an illness, please seek veterinarian help and do not return to daycare until resolved.
+This is the primary reason we have strict rules about letting dogs enter daycare or our boarding facilities.
+We ask for your help as a pet parent.
+If you notice any changes in your dog that may indicate they might be getting an illness, please seek veterinarian help and do not return to daycare until resolved.

-Like contact sports for us humans, daycare is similar, except these participants are playing the game with their teeth and claws.
+Like contact sports for humans, daycare is similar, except these participants are playing the game with their teeth and claws.
 The more active a player, the more likely they could get scratches or other injuries.
 There is a playgroup supervisor with the dogs at all times, but sometimes things do happen.
-All injuries are will be triaged and owners will be contacted.
+When incidents do arise, all injuries will be triaged and owners will be contacted.
 All treatment is at owner’s expense.

 GOLD – Board + Full Day Playcare = additional $15 per pet / per day